ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-apache-ssl.md

     - Country Name.
     - State Name.
     - Organization.
-    - Comman name (Leave this as blank or provide the company domain not the faveo domain).
+    - Common name (Leave this as blank or provide the company domain not the faveo domain).
     - Email address.

 - The above command will save a file in the name faveoroot.csr in the SSL directory.

 ### <strong>Generate a root certificate</strong>

-- The below ccommand will create the Root CA certificate which we will use to sign the SSL certificates.
+- The below command will create the Root CA certificate which we will use to sign the SSL certificates.

 ```